Alzheimer’s Disease Spreading Through Bodily Fluids

 Alzheimer’s, Parkinson’s, ALS and other forms of neurodegenerative disease are the fastest-growing causes of death in the world.
-Most forms of brain disease are preventable, transmissible and treatable with targeted nutrition.
-That’s the theme for a new book and an upcoming documentary that shine more light on the global epidemic of brain disease.
+Most forms of brain disease are preventable and treatable with targeted nutrition.
+That’s the theme for a new book and an upcoming documentary that shine more light on the global epidemic of brain disease, including autism, which shares the same timing and trajectory as the Alzheimer’s epidemic.
+The similarities between the epidemics are alarming.

 According to Gary Chandler, author of Beat Brain Disease With Smart Food, Alzheimer’s disease alone is killing 50-100 million people now.
 Millions more will contract the disease this year, while just as many will go undiagnosed and misdiagnosed.
 Millions more will have their diagnosis withheld (which is malpractice not mercy).